 What are Florida's insurance laws regarding Uber & Lyft?

 Even though ride share apps do have a lower duty of care to their passengers than common carriers, passengers do have some protections.
 Uber and Lyft have policies for their drivers.
 The requirements are as follows:

 - $0 when the driver is not logged into the app.

 - $50,000/$100,000 bodily injury and $25,000 property damage when the driver is logged in but has not accepted a ride request.

 - $1,000,000 when the driver is logged in and has accepted a ride request.

 You can see how important it is that you only accept rides from the driver you requested and that they officially accepted your ride request, otherwise they may not be liable in the event of an accident.

 Let our Fort Lauderdale car accident attorneys take on negligent ride share providers

-If you were injured or a loved one was killed in an accident while riding in an Uber or Lyft in South Florida, the car accident attorneys at Yeboah Law Group are here to help you fight for justice.
+If you were injured or a loved one was killed in an accident while riding in an Uber or Lyft in South Florida, the Fort Lauderdale car accident attorneys at Yeboah Law Group are here to help you fight for justice.
 You deserve support for your medical bills, pain and suffering, and lost wages.
-Call us at 1-800-TELL-SAM or complete our contact form to schedule a free consultation.
+Call us at 954-764-2338 or complete our contact form to schedule a free consultation.
 We have convenient locations in Fort Lauderdale, Boca Raton & Key West.